Implementation guide

 - ✓Start with a clear scope — you don't need to cover every AI system on day one

-- ✓Leverage existing ISO certifications — ISO 27001's shared Annex SL structure can significantly reduce effort
+- ✓Leverage existing ISO certifications — ISO 27001's shared Harmonized Structure can significantly reduce effort

 - ✓Involve AI practitioners early — engineers and data scientists understand the real risks